DIY Laundry Detergent

 Step One: Gather Your Ingredients

-The first thing I like to do is gather all of the ingredients, and this recipe only has three.
+The first thing I like to do is gather all the ingredients; this recipe only has three.
 I love it!
-You can use different bars of soap, I understand but I have only used these Fels-Naptha bars because I’ve learned over the years that they actually work.
-I used one 65-ounce box of Borax and one 55-ounce box of Washing Soda and 5-6 bars of Fels-Naptha to fill the one-gallon-size jar.
+I understand you can use different bars of soap like a bar of Castile soap, but I have only used these Fels-Naptha bars because I’ve learned over the years that they work.
+I used one 65-ounce box of Borax, one 55-ounce box of Washing Soda, and 5-6 bars of Fels-Naptha to fill the one-gallon-size jar.

 Step Two: Prepare Soap for Grater/Shredder